Direct Entry Midwife

 - Interview with Student Services counselor

-- **Students may be required to travel to preceptor sites.
+- **Student will be required to travel up to 3 hours to preceptor sites.
 All costs associated with travel and lodging is the responsibility of the student.

 Please contact Student Services at 800.362.3322, Ext.
 2354, or email email@example.com for current fee information.